grid-line

 Conclusion

-That wraps up our list of the top seven AI trends to watch over the next few years.
+That wraps up our list of the top AI trends to watch over the next few years.

 Artificial intelligence, and the tech solutions it powers, will undoubtedly change the way businesses and individuals operate in the world.